nefelim4ag/Ananicy/README.md

 Creating multiple processes with the same `name` causes only 1 of them to be active.

-Ananicy's default rules are ass and are causing my PC to lag (lol that's the opposite of what ananicy is supposed to do).
+Ananicy's default rules and settings are bad and are causing my PC to lag (lol that's the opposite of what ananicy is supposed to do).
 I am actively trying to fix the settings.

 # Old description